claus-codes/tutorials/README.md

   return expression;
 }
 ```
 Some functions are often called with the same parameters.
 Parameters be assigned a default value, like `optionalParameter` above, which make them optional.
-Optional parameters are always defined after required parameters which lack a default value.
+Optional parameters are always defined after parameters which do not have a default value.

 ```js
 /**